-How Long Does It Take to Turn a Pink Hydrangea Blue?
+How Long Does It Take To Turn a Pink Hydrangea Blue?

 Some hydrangeas change color easily.
 The original 'Endless Summer' is one.
 I bought one that was blooming pink in the pot, planted it into my strongly acid soil, and the next year it bore bright-blue flowers.
 In a neighbor's yard with near-neutral soil, half of its flowers were blue and half were pink.

+Large hydrangea plants can take months to convert their color, so you might not see the results until next year's bloom.
+Sometimes you'll see some flowers change color and others not.
 My hydrangea just received its third application and I'm still waiting for the first sign of blue.
 I think it will happen.
 I'll just have to take the same advice I so often dole out to you.
 Be patient.

 WATCH: Easy Ways To Change Hydrangea Colors

 If you're stymied, consider where you've planted your hydrangea.
 Is it growing near concrete?
 Unfortunately, the lime in that concrete can make turning flowers blue a lot tougher.
 One more factor that people seldom consider is their water quality and its pH.
 Hard water contains lots of dissolved minerals like calcium and magnesium and is alkaline.
 Soft water contains few minerals and is acid.
 So if you're watering your hydrangea with hard water, changing the flower color from pink to blue is going to be a longer and ongoing process.
 Use rainwater instead whenever you can.
 By next year you could be well on your way to bright blue hydrangeas.